deepjavalibrary/djl-demo/docs/dataset_creation.md

 # Creating a CSV Reading Dataset

 # Introduction
-In this document you learn how to create a dataset class that can prepare data from a .csv file to be consumed during batch training.
-To learn more about training refer to the [training document](training_model.md).
+In this document, you learn how to create a dataset class that can prepare data from a .csv file to be consumed during batch training.
+To learn more about training, refer to the [training document](training_model.md).

-The example here uses a .csv file to store the data.
+This example uses a .csv file to store the data.
 The .csv is available under this [third-party repository](https://github.com/incertum/cyber-matrix-ai/tree/master/Malicious-URL-Detection-Deep-Learning).

-The CSV file is of the format
+The CSV file has the following format.

 |url   | isMalicious  |
 |---|---|